 Competition for design jobs is intense throughout the industry, particularly in womenswear design.
-Other areas, such as children's wear and menswear, are less competitive because smaller numbers of fashion students specialise in these areas.

 Look for job vacancies at:

+Initially, any training is likely to be related to learning about the practical processes that your employer uses and covering any relevant technological developments.
 Larger firms may provide business and computer training, which could include computer-aided design (CAD) or other specialist software, such as Photoshop and Illustrator.

 Progression may be slow, particularly at the start of your career.
 Being proactive and making contacts in the industry is essential, especially in a sector where people frequently move jobs in order to progress their career and where there is a lot of pressure to produce new ideas that are commercially viable.

-- fashion illustrator;
+- fashion illustrator

-- fashion predictor;
+- fashion predictor

-- fashion stylist;
+- fashion stylist

 - pattern cutter/grader.